 For simplicity, let us take $\ba_1, \ldots, \ba_n$ to be the standard basis in $\bbR^n$.
 Then, in the case where $c_1 = 1$ and all other $c_i = 0$, \eqref{eq:translation} is satisfied if and only if $e^{i 2\pi \omega_1} = 1$ or $F(\bomega) = 0.$ Because $e^{i 2\pi \omega_1} = 1$ if and only if $\omega_1 \in \bbZ$, this simple shift invariance requires that $F(\bomega) = 0$ everywhere that $\omega_1 \not\in \bbZ$.

-This same logic to each dimension of $\bomega$ and see that this shift invariance implies that $F(\bomega) = 0$ when $\bomega \not\in \bbZ^n$, i.e., it can only be nonzero on this discrete grid of points.
+Applying the same logic to each dimension of $\bomega$, we see that shift invariance implies $F(\bomega) = 0$ when $\bomega \not\in \bbZ^n$, i.e., it can only be nonzero on this discrete grid of points.
 These points correspond to the Fourier series and the values of $F(\bomega)$ at those points are the coefficients of the Fourier series.
 This grid of points is typically referred to as the \textit{reciprocal lattice}.

 More generally, our group actions are of the form $\rmA \bx + \bt$, where $\rmA$ is an orthonormal matrix.
 We first observe how a change-of-variables of the form $T(\bz) = \bB \bz + \bc$ alters the Fourier transform.
 Taking $\bz = \bB^{-1}(\bx - \bc)$ and $d\bz = |\bB|^{-1}d\bx$: